 Observers

-The given table shows several observer functions that are used in C++ Multimap.
+The provided table displays a variety of observer functions utilized in C++ Multimap.

 | Functions | Description |